We’re sitting in The X Factor studio’s canteen, where the judges and contestants mill around before rehearsals.

 ‘People who know me understand you can’t be a weak person to go through what I have,’ he says.

+his self-conscious way.
 ‘It’s always been me trying to exude some kind of love, I suppose - just giving something to everyone else from here.’
 He touches his heart.

 Jahmene remembers singing from the age of eight.
 His mother, Mandy, whom he adores, says he sang as soon as he could speak, but Jahmene has blocked out much of his childhood.